Anubhav-021/Image-Application-Analysis/README.md

 2. Python: The main programming language used.

+3. Pillow: For image processing.

-3. Google Generative AI: For generating descriptive content about the images.
+4. Google Generative AI: For generating descriptive content about the images.

 ## Screenshots